-The Student Resource Center contains the largest open lab on campus including PCs, iMacs, and laptops.
-Computers in the lab contain most software needed for LTC courses.
-A network username and password is required to log on and is provided before or at New Student Orientation.
+The Student Resource Center contains the largest open computer lab on campus.
+Computers in the lab contain most software required for LTC courses.
+A network username and password are required to log on and is provided before or at New Student Orientation.